 We were up early as to be ready to hit the road at 06:00 when the curfew lifts and before the Karoo heat creeps into the day.
 Our first planned stop was to have a champagne breakfast in Seweweekspoort to welcome some new things that we had worked hard on to get into place.
 A first stop of many during the day to to capture some moments and moods.

 The pass is approximately 17 km long and and crosses the river no fewer than 23 times.
-All most all the bridges over the river have been upgraded and completed.
+Almost all the bridges over the river have been upgraded and completed.
 Do take care still, because you might encounter the odd roadworks in progress.

 First back to a bit of history.
 The pass was completed in 1862 by Adam de Schmidt, brother-in-law of the renowned pass-builder Thomas Bain.
 The initial work was done by a team of Italian prisoners.
 Look out for the ruins of the original toll house on the northern entrance of the poort – that is the Laingsburg side!